 These are ten emotional signs that you need to retire.
 If you’re experiencing any of these signs, it’s time to start thinking about retirement.

-Retiring can be a difficult decision, but it’s often the best choice for your mental and emotional health.
+Retiring can be difficult, but it’s often the best choice for your mental and emotional health.

 If you’re unhappy with your job, stressed out, or anxious, it’s time to retire and find something that makes you happy.